vendrinc/elm-gql/README.md

 This will do a few things!

 1. Any `*.gql` files in your project will be checked against the schema.
-You'll either get a nice error message describing what needs to be adjusted in the file, or it'll generate some Elm code for you to use to make that query/mutation in Elm.
+You'll either get a nice error message describing what needs to be adjusted in the file, or it'll generate some Elm code next to the `*.gql` files for you to use to make that query/mutation in Elm.

 2. Generate some helper code under in a folder called `Api`.
 (Note, you can change this base name by passing `--namespace MyApi` to the `elm-gql` command).
 These files will:
    - Help you construct inputs to your query